Bummed: Singles

-"Lazy Itis" was released as single on 6 May 1989.
+"Lazy Itis" was released as the second single from the album; a contemporary issue of Music Week listed the date of 24 April 1989, while Spence gave a release date of 6 May 1989.
+Robertson said the artwork was a "bright arrangement [of colours] that is also bloated and sluggish and is delivered in a hallucinogenic daze", while its title is "incorporated into a three-dimensional typographic sculpture through which runs a river of ink".
 The single iteration is dubbed "Lazyitis – One Armed Boxer"; its B-side is a remix of "Mad Cyril".
 The former is a duet between Ryder and yodeller Karl Denver, which was intended as a theme song for an unrealised film by The Bailey Brothers.
 The song's music video was filmed a month prior at the Mancunian Way flyover with the band and Denver.
-It stars the band in Strangeways prison attire, playing football while their friend Big Les walked around them with a dog.
-As The Bailey Brothers wanted to include rain in it, they hired a rain machine; filming concluded when Denver was unable to continue mouthing the words due to his teeth chattering from the cold.
+It stars the band in Strangeways prison attire, playing football, while their friend Big Les walks around them with a dog.
+The Bailey Brothers wanted to include rain in it, so they hired a rain machine.
+Filming concluded when Denver was unable to continue mouthing the words due to his teeth chattering from the cold.

 In an attempt to boost the album's reach in the UK, McGough suggested making a house remix for one of its tracks.
 He was put in contact with Pete Tong at FFRR, who connected McGough with Paul Oakenfold.
 Bez had previously spent the last six months convincing the band to work with him, and Ryder had been playing "Jibaro" (1988) by Oakenfold's band Electra frequently during the making of Bummed.
 McGough quizzed the members on who else they wanted as a remixer, with Paul Ryder suggesting Vince Clarke of Erasure.
 Oakenfold played white label copies of his remix at various clubs, all to positive reception from the crowds.
-"Wrote for Luck" – now retitled "W.F.L." – was reissued in September 1989; it included Clarke and Oakenfold remixes of the title track, with "Lazyitis – One Armed Boxer" as its B-side.
+Reissued on 18 September 1989, "Wrote for Luck" – now retitled "W.F.L." – included Clarke and Oakenfold remixes of the title track, with "Lazyitis – One Armed Boxer" as its B-side.
+Robertson said that the artwork for this version adapts the original "Wrote for Luck" cover as it "becomes the backdrop for what appears to be a fish tank", with species of fish swimming in front of it.
+He added that this contributes a "playful dimension to their pre-existing aesthetic".